The Promise of Proton Therapy for Breast Cancer

 This is a crucial moment for the field of oncology; just as science is always evolving, so should our understanding of the most effective treatments for breast cancer.
 The data are already clear.
 Now, we will continue to forge a path forward to ensure proton therapy is accessible to every woman whose life it would improve.

 Dr. Isabelle Choi is the Director of Research and Clinical Director at the New York Proton Center.
-Her research focuses on improving outcomes, reducing toxicities and more effectively delivering radiotherapy for breast and gastrointestinal malignancies.
+Her research focuses on improving outcomes, reducing toxicities and more effectively delivering radiotherapy for breast, gastrointestinal, and gynecologic malignancies.
 Among her select national leadership appointments, Dr. Choi is Chair of the Proton Collaborative Group Publications Committee and Breast Subcommittee, is Chair of the National Association of Proton Therapy’s Physician Advisory Committee, and is the President of the Korean American Society of Radiation Oncology.